In This Article

 The most efficient way to achieve this level of visibility is to use a data discovery and classification solution, which will automatically scan repositories for sensitive personal information, and classify it accordingly.
 Most sophisticated solutions will also provide options that allow you to select the data privacy laws that are most relevant to your business, and thus classify the data according to a pre-defined criteria.

-If you’d like to see how the Lepide Data Security Platform can help you keep your sensitive data secure, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you keep your sensitive data secure, schedule a demo with one of our engineers.

 Philip Robinson